apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 |Replication|11|23|731|

 The above results also hold in the event of errors.
-The next table shows the same test, but with 2 DataNodes disabled to simulate system failures that require foreground rebuilds.
+The next table shows the same test, but with 2 DataNodes disabled to simulate failures that require foreground rebuilds.
 Again, replication wins, and RS 10-4 1MB loses, but RS 6-3 64KB remains a viable option.

 |Encoding|Min|Avg|Max|